Bakers Creek, Queensland: Economy

 The main industry is a large meat processing plant operated by Thomas Borthwick & Sons (Aust) Pty Ltd, a subsidiary of NH Foods.
 Cattle are obtained from the Central Highlands and Coalfields through to the Atherton Tablelands, North Western Districts onto the Gulf of Carpentaria.
 The plants supplies the domestic market as well as export markets including Chin Europe Union, Japan, the Middle East, and the United States of America.
 The plant is certified to produce halal meat.

 Education

 Dundula State School is a government primary (Prep-6) school for boys and girls at 1 Main Street (21.2016°S 149.1487°E).
 In 2016, the school had an enrolment of 48 students with 4 teachers (3 full-time equivalent) and 8 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 68 students with 5 teachers (4 full-time equivalent) and 10 non-teaching staff (5 full-time equivalent).

+There are no secondary schools in Bakers Creek.
+The nearest government secondary school is Mackay State High School in South Mackay to the north.